Things to pay attention to when looking for a cosmetic nurse injector

 3. Medically directed clinic

-Make sure that the clinic you visit has a medical director who is a physician.
+Make sure that the clinic you visit has a medical director who has the capacity to handle any complication that may occur.
 Getting a cosmetic injectable treatment is not like getting your eyebrows waxed.
 It is a medical procedure that comes with risks when it is not executed properly.
 Having a physician in house can ensure that if any complications arise someone will be there to prescribe treatment if needed.
 Also, it gives some reassurance that medical protocols are being met, with both the approved product being used and the staff skill level.

 4. Before & after photos